kuroji-fusky/pacopanda-drawing-stats/README.md

 - Programs/mediums used (i.e. Photoshop, Procreate, etc.)
 - The source where I got the data from (either from FurAffinity or from DeviantArt)

-I have to manually source it through FurAffinity and DeviantArt for his draft drawings (including his *Art & Biro* comics).
+Previously, I have to manually source it through FurAffinity and DeviantArt for his draft drawings (including his *Art & Biro* comics).
 Unfortunately, drawings from Twitter won't be counted in order to ease the load on my end and the dataset as well since all the data gathered will be hardcoded to the site.